 Dr. John D. (Dan) Johnson III, Medical Director

-Dr. John D. (Dan) Johnson III serves as the medical director for the Physician Assistant Studies Program.
+Dr. John D. (Dan) Johnson III serves as the medical director of the Department of Physician Assistant Medicine.
 Dr. Johnson began working with the program in October of 2012 to enable the proposed program, and ultimately the clinical placements of the program, to be connected to the broader medical community.
 While serving in this part-time position, he also continues to serve as a practicing physician and director of ED Midlevel Provider Services at Centra Emergency Services.

 Dr. Johnson received his bachelor’s degree from Virginia Tech and obtained his designation as physician’s assistant from George Washington University.
 He attended medical school at the West Virginia School of Osteopathic Medicine and completed his internship and residency at the Lynchburg Family Medicine Residency Program (affiliated University of Virginia).
 During his senior year, he served as chief resident.